-Helen is a well established and respected Bristol based musician.
-She is a pianist, a 'keys' and synth player, a singer songwriter, a composer, an arranger, a musical director and a music educator.
-She also plays the trumpet, the flugel, tenor and french horns, the harmonium and melodica.
+Helen is a well established and respected Bristol, U.K. based musician.
+She is a highly skilled pianist, a 'keys' and synth player, a composer, a singer-songwriter, an orchestrator/arranger, a musical director/producer and a music educator.

-She juggles a busy schedule of freelance writing, rehearsing, performing and recording for a variety of professional musical projects and occasionally audio, visual and media companies.
-Whilst many of these contracts can be individual, Helen currently has regular work with these established artistic partnerships.
+She juggles a busy schedule of freelance composing, rehearsing, performing and recording for a variety of professional musical projects and a number of successful film music publishers.

-Helen has a passionate involvment with community music projects as well as professional ones and has sung and arranged for a Bristol community choir Angel's Banned http://www.angelsbanned.com and performed with Bristol and Paris based community project The Greatness of the Magificance Fantasy Orchestra http://www.fantasyorchestra.org who have many prestigious shows a year.
-Helen is a committee member for the Fantasy Orchestra.
+Helen has a passionate involvment with community music projects as well as professional ones and has sung and arranged for a Bristol community choir Angel's Banned and performed with Bristol and Paris based community project The Greatness of the Magificance Fantasy Orchestra, who have many prestigious shows a year.

-Helen has among many other instruments and equipment a Roland RD 700nx stage piano, a Nord Electro 5, her analogue synth - Octave Plateau Kitten II, Yamaha DB12 speakers and a Fender Deluxe Reverb amp for live performances.
+Helen has among many other instruments and equipment a Nord Grand stage piano, a Nord Electro 6D, her rare analogue synth - Octave Plateau Kitten II, a Korg Minilogue XD, Yamaha DB12 speakers and a Fender Deluxe Reverb amp for live performances.

 Helen has been a professional music educator and piano teacher for over 20 years.
 She holds various music college teaching posts including BIMM Institute and is passionate about her private piano teaching practice for all ages and abilities. https://www.bristol-piano-lessons.co.uk.